jacobmellin/goel/README.md

 - [ ] Goal date preview function implementation
 - [ ] Implement trash with restore and permanent delete
 - [ ] Show some info regarding goal progress when finishing tracking a goal
+- [ ] Ensure appdata directory is created

 ## Ideas